rkgofiitk/academic-issues.github.io/Topics/AI_in_HR.md

 organizations they belong, their facebook/instagram profiles, the interest groups they are associated with, and so on.

 Complete elimination of recruitment biases may not be very desirable at times.
-An ideal candidates is not the best one to recruit.
+An ideal candidate is someties not the best one to recruit.
 The suitability of a candidate would depend largely on environment.
-The environment would include personal space, work space and societal space.
+The environment can be defined by a three dimensional space consisting of personal space including the family, work space and societal space.
 The complex interplay of these spaces may cloud psycho-analytic evaluation of a candidate's suitability for a particular job.
-Human decision makers use unexplanable instincts on a candidate's worthiness under constrained environmental conditions.
-I doubt whether even explanable AI techniques can make such a decision.
+Human decision makers use unexplanable instincts on a candidate's worthiness under constrained environmental conditions that I think would be difficult to capture through AI tools or techniques.
-However, I believe, AI can largely eliminate things like conflict of interests, nepotism, cronyism and other human frailities in favoring a candidate.
+Yet, I believe, AI can largely eliminate things like conflict of interests, nepotism, cronyism and other human frailities in favoring a candidate over another.

 Analysis and forecasting workforce trend are fairly straightforward.
 Clearly, AI has an edge over human assisted techniques.
 Many statistical techniques exists in this space.
 AI technique would rely on these technique but can make much smarter analysis.
+HR personels are always viewed with a bit of mistrust by the employees.
+Sometimes they are viewed as a part of the problem than the problem solvers by the recruitees.
+So, having an AI-based tool to evaluate performance is always an affordable and preferable option.
+Besides, the tool can provide regular personalized feedback for career progression.

-HR dept of any company
+The last point is also quite amenable to tool-based predictive analytics.
+Overall, I guess AI would influence the talent acquisition in near future.
+However, I believe, AI's effectiveness in detecting singularities in any space would remain a point of concern.
+It is the singularities in talent acquisition that can catapult an organization's success.